cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 ### pioneeer3dx\_with_kinect.wbt

-The "pioneer3dx\_with\_kinect.wbt" world file in the same directory as previously, is a simple simulation example of an obstacle avoidance behavior based on a Microsoft Kinect sensor (see the "obstacle\_avoidance\_kinect.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-using-a-kinect).
+The "pioneer3dx\_with\_kinect.wbt" world file is a simple simulation example of an obstacle avoidance behavior based on a Microsoft Kinect sensor (see the "obstacle\_avoidance\_kinect.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-using-a-kinect).

 %figure "Pioneer 3-DX world example using a Kinect"